iblowatsports/Echo-VR-Speaker-System/README.md

 * Any sound played from the selected application will now go through the virtual speakers surrounding the arena.
 Once you close the Echo Speaker System exe, the application you had selected will be switched back to the audio device it originally was using.
 Any time the Echo Speaker System exe is run in the future, it will attempt to automatically find and use the Application you had previously used with the Speaker System

 ## Note for Quest Users
-In order to use this on Quest, you **must** install Ignite Bot and use Echo Speaker System from within Ignite Bot, as Ignite Bot handles finding and getting the API data from the Quest over the network.
+In order to use this on Quest, you **must** install Spark and use Echo Speaker System from within Spark, as Spark handles finding and getting the API data from the Quest over the network.
 Also, in order to use this on Quest, you must have some way to get the audio from your PC to your Quest (ex: using a headset that supports wireless audio from your PC and wired audio from your Quest at the same time). **This app will not work if you do not have a way to listen to audio from your PC while playing on your Quest**